georgeoffley/TwitterGo/README.md

 - docker-compose.yml
 - README.md

+## Package Management

+After some experimenting I discovered using Go Modules for external package manegement.
+For a large scale project having these libraries more local would be more practical.

 ## Enviornment Files

 Enviornment files are included to keep them anonymous for sites like github and to take advantage of write once and read many style of storing confidential constants.